 Who was Barabbas to Bart Ehrman?
 He was a made up character by the early church to point out the “wickedness” of choosing a murderer over the Messiah and nothing more.
 Not so fast.

 The skeptic does have a point in that it would be highly out of the ordinary for a Powerful Roman Governor to appease a crowd by releasing someone who could be a threat to Rome.
 Ehrman conveniently ignores historical record.
 The claims that Pilate would never act this way fall short when you consider what the Historian Josephus wrote about how Pilate ruled over Judea.
-You’ll find in this next section that the event depicting Barabbas and Jesus before the leader is not a farfetched concept.
+You’ll find in this next section that the event depicting Barabbas and Jesus before the Roman Governor is not a farfetched concept.

 In a brief detour of our study of the Gospel accounts of Barabbas and Jesus, let’s look at two separate writings from the Historian Flavius Josephus.
 Neither directly prove who was Barabbas or whether the incident happened.
 However, these passages in the famous works The Jewish War and The Antiquities of the Jews prove that Pontius Pilate made some very interesting concessions in favor of the Jewish people that were uncharacteristic of the “iron-fisted Roman rule”